Minerva

 Minerva (/mɪˈnɝvə/; /la/; Menrva) is the Roman goddess of wisdom, justice, law, victory, and the sponsor of arts, trade, and strategy.
 She is also a goddess of warfare, though with a focus on strategic warfare, rather than the violence of gods such as Mars.
 Beginning in the second century BC, the Romans equated her with the Greek goddess Athena.
 Minerva is one of the three Roman deities in the Capitoline Triad, along with Jupiter and Juno.

 Minerva is a virgin goddess.
-Her domain includes music, poetry, medicine, wisdom, commerce, weaving, and the crafts.
-Minerva is often depicted with her sacred creature, an owl usually named the "owl of Minerva" which symbolised her association with wisdom and knowledge, as well as, less frequently, the snake and the olive tree.
+Her domain includes medicine, wisdom, commerce, weaving, and the crafts.
+Minerva is often depicted with her sacred creature, an owl usually named the "owl of Minerva", which symbolised her association with wisdom and knowledge, as well as, less frequently, the snake and the olive tree.
 Minerva is commonly depicted as tall with an athletic and muscular build.
 She is often wearing armour and carrying a spear.
 As an important Roman goddess, she is highly revered, honored, and respected.
 Marcus Terentius Varro considered her to be ideal and the plan for the universe personified.

 Etymology

-The name Minerva stems from Proto-Italic *meneswo ("intelligent, understanding"), and ultimately from Proto-Indo-European (PIE) *menos ("thought").
-Helmut Rix (1981) and Gerhard Meiser (1998) have proposed the PIE derivative *menes-ueh₂ ("provided with a mind, intelligent") as the transitional form.
+The name Minerva possibly derives from Proto-Italic menezwo-, and perhaps ultimately from Proto-Indo-European (PIE) ménos ("thought").
+Helmut Rix (1981) and Gerhard Meiser (1998) have proposed the PIE derivative *menes-weh₂ ("provided with a mind, intelligent") as the transitional form.
+However, the linguist Benjamin W. Fortson IV criticizes the connection with the root men- ("to think"), arguing that the connections between Minerva and wisdom emerged at a later date under the influence of Athena.
+Another hypothesis, advanced by the linguist Ranko Matasović, connects the term with a possible Proto-Indo-European term méh₁nos- ("moon").
+Alternatively, the name of the goddess may not derive from Indo-European—it may be a borrowing from Etruscan.